The Royal Sydney Golf Club

 Setting an example for other golf courses, and other open spaces, to develop more environmentally sensitive approaches to landscape development and management.

-An opportunity, at no cost to the public, to implement approaches to the restoration and maintenance of coastal heathland environments in urban Sydney including seed collection and natural regeneration experiments, partnerships.
+A restoration and maintenance of coastal heathland environments in urban Sydney including seed collection and natural regeneration experiments, partnerships.

 A 20% reduction in water use, saving 73 million litres per year (equivalent of over 29 Olympic swimming pools).